1101101011/nixdotfiles/README.md

 ## Systems
 > [!NOTE]
-> The only system that is currently available is `Kurohikari`
+> The only system that is currently available is `Kurohikari`.
-> The other systems area work in progress and will be available soon.
+> The other systems are work in progress and will be available soon.

 List of Systems Configured in this flakes:
 | System 	   | Architecture                   	| Description                               	|